colelabar/Thargoid-Tracker/README.md

 - `!clear < system_name >`
   - This is the syntax for clearing a system in the DB.
 This removes the system and all of its information from the DB, and is currently not blocked by user permissions.
 You may wish to add user restrictions on this command if your user-base is not to be trusted lightly.

+### Note
+If you have multiple bots present on your Discord server, the potential for conflicting commands exists.
+If this happens, you can always adjust the `!` prefix in `config.json` to something else.
+Just be sure to update your documentation and the codebase in `main.js` to match!